PetrKryslUCSD/FinEtools.jl/docs/modules.md

 # Modules

-FinEtools modules fall into several  categories.
-It is usually enough to do `using FinEtools`, but in some  cases modules need to be  brought into the scope individually.
+The FinEtools package consists of many modules which fall into several  categories.
+The top-level module, `FinEtools`, includes all other modules and exports functions to constitute the public interface.
+The user is free to generate their own public interface, however.
+More details are provided [here.](rollyourown.html)

 - Top-level:
      `FinEtools` is the  top-level module.
+For interactive use it is enough to do `using FinEtools`, however in some  cases functions from modules need to be  brought into the scope individually (most importantly, the algorithm modules).

 - Utilities:
-`FTypesModule` (types),    `PhysicalUnitModule` (definitions of  numbers with physical units),
-`AssemblyModule` (assembly of elementwise matrices and vectors),   `CSysModule` (coordinate system module),    `MatrixUtilityModule` (utilities for operations on elementwise matrices), `BoxModule`  (support for working with bounding boxes),  `ForceIntensityModule` (force-intensity module),        `RotationUtilModule` (support for spatial rotations).
+`FTypesModule` (types), `PhysicalUnitModule` (definitions of  numbers with physical units), `AssemblyModule` (assembly of elementwise matrices and vectors),   `CSysModule` (coordinate system module),    `MatrixUtilityModule` (utilities for operations on elementwise matrices), `BoxModule`  (support for working with bounding boxes),  `ForceIntensityModule` (force-intensity module),        `RotationUtilModule` (support for spatial rotations).

 - Mesh  entities:
   `FENodeSetModule`, `FESetModule` (node set and finite element set  types).